arenaxr/arena-docs/content/python/index.md

 ## Authentication
-We are adding protection to the ARENA MQTT broker, eventually to host an ACL list to limit access to change your scenes.
-As a first step, we are requiring Python programs to supply authentication through a Google account.
+We have added protection to the ARENA MQTT broker to limit access to change your scenes, which requires Python programs to supply authentication through a Google account.

 ### Sign-In Desktop OS
 If you have a web browser available, the ARENA-py library `Scene(host="myhost.com")` will launch a web browser the first time and ask you for an account to authenticate you with, before opening a client MQTT connection.